 Step 4 - Upload to the HubSpot server

 Once you have your new fields pasted in, save your modified file in your text editor.
-FileZilla will pop up a notification about sending the modified file to the server.
+FileZilla and many other FTP clients will pop up a notification about sending the modified file to the server.

 The file will upload to the server if everything worked.
 You should be able to refresh your module in Design Manager 2, and the new fields will show up.